 NATALIE: No. Do you know what that does?

 NATALIE: It’s like giving a crocodile a sword and saying, “Here.
 Your teeth aren’t enough.
 Take a sword and run this through me.”
 What they are going to do is take all that language that you just gave them, and they are going to say that you are all those things.

 SARAH: Hundred percent.
 Hundred percent!
 Again, going back to “Smart Girl Syndrome” — “Okay, there are probably some things I need to work on too.
 I’ll just work harder.”
 Christian counselors are going to do this, right?
 “You are responsible for you.
 When you get to heaven, you’re responsible for how you handled yourself in the marriage.
 You’re not responsible for their behavior, so you need to work harder on yourself.”

 NATALIE: Here’s the little gram of truth in that, though.
 They’re right.
 You guys who are listening, if you ever hear someone say that to you, you say, “You are dang right about that.
 So I am going to take responsibility for me, and I am out of here.”

 SARAH: Exactly!
 There is a gram of truth.
 We need to work on things.
 But the things we need to work on are not the things we are already comfortable doing, which is being more forgiving, less needy, less angry, and all those things that we already feel comfortable in.
-It’s getting better at the boundary setting.
+It’s getting better at the boundary-setting.
 It’s getting better at the walking away.
-It’s getting better at creating a life for ourself.
+It’s getting better at creating a life for yourself.